zenml-io/zenml/docs/book/advanced-guide/alerts.md

 # :speech_balloon: Send Automated Chat Alerts

 Many developer teams use real-time chat services like Slack for their day-to-day communication.
-Sometimes it can also be desired to have automated notifications be sent to those chat services from within ML pipelines, e.g., to quickly and conveniently get notified about the state of each pipeline, or even to build human-in-the-loop ML systems.
+Members of those teams might also want to have automated notifications be sent to those chat services from within ML pipelines, e.g., to quickly and conveniently get notified about the state of each pipeline, or even to build human-in-the-loop ML systems.